Forbearance vs. Deferment: Choosing Between Mortgage Relief Options

 Conclusion: Buy Smart, Save Big with reAlpha

-Choosing the right mortgage relief is just the start — buying your next home wisely is the real win.
-With reAlpha, you can unlock up to 75% of your buyer agent’s commission back - that’s thousands of dollars you can use toward closing costs, inspections, or move-in upgrades.
+Choosing the right mortgage relief is just the first step - buying your next home wisely is where the real savings come in.
+With reAlpha, you can unlock a substantial portion of your buyer agent’s commission back, putting thousands of dollars toward closing costs, inspections, or move-in upgrades.

 Here’s how it works: